I didn’t ask nearly enough questions about breastfeeding before my baby was born.

 Please feel welcome to share your breastfeeding stories, advice, and encouragement in the comments below.
 Your words could help other mamas!
 You are also more than welcome to email me with any questions, as I’m happy to answer from my experience.

-Here are some of my Breastfeeding Essentials:
+Here are some of my Breastfeeding Essentials that helped me achieve my goals:

 - Lanolin to protect nipples